rodrigo-sobral/Assignment_2021_BD/README.md

 ## How to run it :running:

 `npm init -y`

-`npm install express body-parser pg-promise jest axios --save`
+`npm install express body-parser pg-promise jest axios jsonwebtoken dotenv-safe`

 ### How to test it :vertical_traffic_light: